wrrnlim/discordjs-bot-template/README.md

 ## Code the bot

 Now we can add code for the bot.
 In this repo, we are using `.env` file to store our secrets.
+You do not want to commit or share this file, so be sure to add it to `.gitignore`.
+You need the following secrets for your bot to work:

+- `CLIENTID`: Get this ID by going to your [Discord Application](https://discord.com/developers/applications/) and viewing the "General Information."
+Copy and paste the "Application ID" into `.env` after `CLIENTID=`
+- `TOKEN`: This is your OAuth token.
+Make sure this is not shared with anyone, as it gives access to your bot.
+You can get this token in the "Bot" section and "Reset Token."
+This token is only shown once.
+Copy and paste it into `.env` after `TOKEN=`
+- `GUILDID`: You only need this if you want to make commands that only work in a certain server.
+You can get this by enabling Developer Mode in Disocrd settings, then right clicking your server icon and selecting "Copy ID".

+Follow the [official guide](https://discordjs.guide/creating-your-bot/#resulting-code) to understand more about the code in this template, and customize the bot for yourself!